Transfer to UC Davis

-To be considered for transfer admission to UC Davis, you must first ensure that you meet UC transfer admission requirements and any UC Davis major-specific requirements.
+To be competitive for transfer admission to UC Davis, you should first ensure that you meet UC transfer admission requirements and any UC Davis major-specific requirements.
 Applicants must be college juniors, with 60 semester (90 quarter) units—lower-division students may be considered for admission to the College of Agricultural and Environmental Sciences only if space is available.

-Our campus then reviews and assesses all applications as part of our UC Davis transfer selection process.
+Our campus reviews and evaluates all applications as part of our UC Davis transfer selection process.

 How can I prepare?

-To ensure that our transfer students are ready to hit the ground running and succeed at UC Davis, we require specific academic preparation.
-First, applicants must meet specific coursework, GPA and examination requirements for admission to the University of California.
-Depending upon your intended major, you may need to fulfill additional major-specific requirements as well.
+First, applicants must meet coursework and GPA requirements for admission to the University of California.
+Depending upon your intended major, you may need to fulfill additional UC Davis major-specific requirements as well.
 Take a look at some of the resources we provide to help you set your goals and stay on track.